Priority Canvas Eisenhower Matrix Template

 DELEGATE

-• Respond to non-urgent emails or messages
+• Respond to non-urgent emails and messages

-• Attend optional meetings that don't require your input
+• Attend optional meetings without clear purpose

-• Organize your digital files or physical workspace
+• Organize digital files and workspace

 SKIP IF NEEDED

-• Mindlessly browse social media or news sites
+• Browse social media and news mindlessly

-• Engage in office gossip or unproductive conversations
+• Engage in unproductive conversations

 That's a lot to remember!